Off-World-Live/obs-spout2-plugin/README.md

 ## License

-This plugin authored by Campbell Morgan is copyright Off World Live Ltd, 2019 and [licenced under the GPL V.2](./LICENCE).
+This plugin authored by Campbell Morgan is Copyright Off World Live Ltd, 2019-2021 and [licenced under the GPL V.2](./LICENCE).